jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **specified agent** means a person carrying on any taxable activity in a capacity as personal representative, liquidator, receiver, or administrator of an incapacitated person, or otherwise as agent for or on behalf of or in the stead of an incapacitated person.
 (1A) Despite sections 5(2) and 60, a person who becomes a specified agent is treated as being a registered person carrying on the taxable activity of the incapacitated person during the agency period, and the incapacitated person is not treated as carrying on the taxable activity during the period.
 (1B) If a person becomes a specified agent and has been appointed to carry on part of the incapacitated person's taxable activity only, subsection (1A) applies only to the part of the taxable activity the person has been appointed to carry on.
-(1C) Subject to section 46(7), a specified agent may deduct an amount under section 20(3) relating to supplies made before the agency period if the incapacitated person is entitled to, and has not previously deducted, the amount.
+(1C) Subject to section 46(7), a specified agent may deduct an amount under section 20(3) relating to supplies made before the agency period if, at the time the deduction is claimed, the incapacitated person would have been entitled to a deduction for the amount had they not been incapacitated, and the incapacitated person has not previously deducted the amount.
 (1D) A specified agent is not personally liable for any liabilities incurred under this Act by the incapacitated person on or before the date the agency period starts.
 (2) Where a mortgagee is in possession of any land or other property previously mortgaged by the mortgagor, being a registered person, the Commissioner may, from the date on which the mortgagee took possession of that land or other property, until such time as the mortgagee ceases to be in possession of that land or other property, deem the mortgagee, in any case where and to the extent that the mortgagee carries on any taxable activity of the mortgagor, to be a registered person.
 (3) Any person who becomes a specified agent, or who as a mortgagee in possession carries on any taxable activity of the mortgagor, shall, within 21 days of becoming a specified agent or commencing that taxable activity of the mortgagor, notify the Commissioner of that fact and of the date of the death or of the liquidation or receivership or voluntary administration or bankruptcy or mortgagee taking possession of any land or other property previously mortgaged by the mortgagor, or of the nature of the incapacity and the date on which it began.